vmware/vic-product/docs/user_doc/vic_cloud_admin/trust_vic_certs.md

 # Verify and Trust vSphere Integrated Containers Appliance Certificates

-You can verify the self-signed certificates and trust the certificate authority (CA) for the vSphere Integrated Containers Getting Started page and the vSphere Integrated Containers Management Portal.
+You can verify the self-signed certificates and trust the certificate authority (CA) for the vSphere Integrated Containers appliance welcome page and the vSphere Integrated Containers Management Portal.
 Trusting the CA  prevents browsers from giving security warnings and potentially locking you out of vSphere Integrated Containers for security reasons.

 **Prerequisites**